“You steal my guitar? I shoot you in the crotch! Wait, forgot my gun.”

 Imagic ads in a nutshell: Do you have the stones to play our games?

 The company expands to a staff of 250, with sales eventually surpassing 125 million dollars.
 An extensive advertising campaign attempts to differentiate the company from the competition, with an aggressive (some might say, passive aggressive) series of ads insulting casual gamers and sneeringly daring hardcore players to defeat the increased difficulty of Imagic cartridges.
 Not one to be outdone by “the other” third-party game maker, Imagic moves into an ambitious 123,000 sq. ft. office and manufacturing plant in 1982.
 Part of their plan from the beginning, Imagic expands their roster of games from just the Atari 2600, to include cartridges for the Intellivision and the Odyssey² as well as Atari’s 8-bit computer line.
-The initial product for the Atari 400 and 800 computers is, of course, to be Demon Attack.
+The initial product for the Atari 400 and 800 computers is, of course, to be Demon Attack, and they also produce a Program Pak version for the TRS-80 Color Computer.

 The Imagic’s Over